jmsdnns/blag/content/music/_index.md

     weight: 3
 ---

-I first picked up a guitar around 11, had my first band a couple years later, made a few records before finishing high school, and soon enough, I was in a van touring the US & Canada.
-I've had several bands since then, written a lot of music, and I still play live whenever I can.
-I haven't toured in years, though.

 # Current Projects

 Most of my musical time goes towards a band I do by myself, _American Food_.